 Student groups or classes and/or parent groups may be permitted to conduct fundraising drives for approved school purposes in accordance with administrative regulations.
+Fundraisers must be approved by the principal.
+Each group is limited to two fundraisers per year in addition to the Fall Festival.
+Additional fundraisers may be approved by the principal.
 [See policies FJ and GE for more information.]